In this article: Discover the best yoga poses for the Solar Plexus chakra and their benefits!

 Next, draw your left heel back toward your right hip.
 You can use a strap or your hands to help support yourself if needed.

-Once you are in the correct position, slowly twist your torso to the right, taking care to keep your spine lengthened, left arm hugging your right knee.
+Once you are in the correct position, slowly twist your torso to the right, making sure you keep your spine lengthened.

 As we’ve learned, the solar plexus chakra is intimately linked with our ability to feel confident and in control of our lives.